Jaacky/sorcery-wiki/Reset-password.md

   skip_before_action :require_login

   # request password reset.
-  # you get here when the user entered his email in the reset password form and submitted it.
+  # you get here when the user entered their email in the reset password form and submitted it.
   def create
     @user = User.find_by_email(params[:email])